 Headdress Item Number: A7858 from the MOA: University of British Columbia

-Painted owl headdress with a protruding beak.
+Painted bird headdress, with a protruding beak at front centre.
 The mask is natural wood with features and designs painted on.
-The beak, forehead and area surrounding the eyes is green.
-The eyebrows are black.
-The cheeks, eyelids and mouth are orange.
+The beak, forehead and area surrounding the eyes is green; the eyebrows are black; cheeks, eyelids and mouth are orange.
 Silver is used to detail the eyes, nostrils, checks and forehead.
 Red designs including half circles are on either side of the headdress.
-Above the owl's face is a carved headdress featuring orange and green triangles and silver circles.
+Above the face is a row of carved feathers decorated with orange and green triangles and silver circles.
 Baleen is attached to the back of the mask and is visible above the headdress.
-A brown textile, red and printed strands are also attached to the back of the headdress creating a hat-like structure.
+A brown textile, and red and printed strands, are attached to the back, creating a head cover.
 (Similar to A7859).